History and joint schools

 “I’m grateful to Merton College, and its history community in particular, for providing me with the skills, advice, and financial support that have enabled me to take the next step in my academic career.”

-Eliza Hartrich, former Merton history undergraduate and DPhil student, who went on to take up a Junior Research Fellowship at Magdalen College, Oxford, and is now a lecturer at the University of East Anglia.
+Eliza Hartrich, former BA history undergraduate and DPhil student, who went on to take up a Junior Research Fellowship at Magdalen College, Oxford, and is now a lecturer at the University of East Anglia.

 Year: 2